 Apple, Amazon, Target, Walmart - what do these tech revolutionaries and retail giants have in common?
 They run on solar energy.
-As the top four corporate solar leaders in 2018, these brands generate a combined 1,081.6 MW of solar electricity, according to SEIA’s 2018 Solar Means Business Report.
+As the top four corporate solar leaders, these brands generate a combined 1,081.6 MW of solar electricity.

 But does solar provide a reliable source of energy for these companies, and can it be trusted to provide energy for your business or home?
 What happens if something goes wrong, and how likely are you to cash out on a solar investment?

 If you’re considering using solar energy to power your home, business, or farm, you’re not going to want to do so without understanding the limits that solar energy will place on the electricity you have available.